Apple is killing Rave But we are fighting back.

 We kept asking for clarification, but Apple's reasons for removing Rave kept changing.

-3. They asked for more time, after the removal
+3. They asked for time to "investigate"

 4. They refused to negotiate, and eventually stopped responding